nezirus/djmd/README.rst

  * Gevent_ 1.0 or later
  * python-daemon_ 1.5 or later
  * psycopg2_ 2.4.2 or later
+ * argparse_ (only for Python 2.6, it is included in later Python versions)

 DJM also requires a database where it will store runtime data.
 Currently we support PostgreSQL_ database, support for other databases might be available